techEmprez/crypto_metrics/README.md

 ## Description

-In this task, Crypto-Metrics: This is a mobile web application used to check a list of crypto-currency metrics.
-It is created using the coinstats API, which retrives data such as, names of cryptos, logos, current amount and as well as related website url.
-The webapp have several pages which includes the "Home page" with a list of items that could be filtered by some parameters; in the project, it's a list of metrics that can be filtered by the coin name and a "Details page" with more information about a selected coin.
+In this task, Crypto-Metrics, is a mobile web application used to check a list of crypto-currency metrics.
+It is created using the coin stats API, which retrieves data such as names of cryptos, logos, current amount, and related website URL.
+The webapp has several pages, which include the "Home page" with a list of items that could be filtered by some parameters; in the project, it's a list of metrics that can be filtered by the coin name; and a "Details page" with more information about a selected coin.

 # Built with